cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 - The barrel holds glistening, greenish-black demon ichor
 - Anyone still addicted knows the smell of the dream pastries right away and gets a craving
 	- If anyone looks in the oven, they also recognize them as [[Mechanics of Dream Pastries|Dream Pastries]]
-- DC15 survival: The bones are actually children bones
+- DC15 survival if bones inspected: the bones are actually children bones

 Inside the cabinet:
 >Wooden bowls full of herbs and baking ingredients, including flour, sugar, and several gourds of an unfamiliar powder.
 Hanging on the inside of the cabinet doors are a dozen locks of hair.
 Amid various concoctions are three small, labeled containers that hold elixirs.
 The first elixir, labeled "Youth," is a golden syrup that magically makes the imbiber appear younger and more attractive for 24 hours.
 The second elixir, labeled "Laughter," is a nonmagical red tea that infects the imbiber with cackle fever (see "Diseases" in chapter 8, "Running the Game," of the [Dungeon Master's Guide](http://longo.com.br/5e/book.html#dmg)).
 The third elixir, a greenish milky liquid labeled "Mother's Milk," is actually a dose of pale tincture (see "Poisons" in chapter 8 of the [Dungeon Master's Guide](http://longo.com.br/5e/book.html#dmg)).

+- The powder is ground bone